-Dear Mr. Electrician: Can you recommend any books on electrical terms and equations that also includes definitions.
-I found some technical books in the library, but the books use words and terms that I do not understand.
+Dear Mr. Electrician: Can you recommend books on electrical terms and equations that include definitions?
+I found some technical books in the library, but the books use words and terms I do not understand.
 Do you have any suggestions?

-Answer: Many of the electrical books about electrical terms and equations that I read as a youngster are no longer published.
+Answer: Many electrical books about electrical terms and equations I read as a youngster are no longer published.
 They belonged to my father and were excellent for learning about electricity.
-Many are still available as used books online.
+A lot of them are still available as used books online.

-NOTE: Some text links below go to applicable products on Amazon and EBay.
-As an Amazon Associate I earn from qualifying purchases.
+NOTE: Some text links below go to applicable products on Amazon and eBay.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links for Amazon and eBay helps to keep this website FREE.

-One of the best publishers for electrical books was Audels.
-I have a few that belonged to my dad and some that I bought for myself in the 1970’s.
+One of the best publishers of electrical books was Audels.
+I have a few that belonged to my dad and some that I bought for myself in the 1970s.
 The pictures are old, but the information is excellent.

 Audels also published books for many other trades and engineers.

-If you plan to do electrical wiring in your home you should have a basic understanding of wiring methods and code requirements.
+If you plan to do electrical wiring in your home, you should understand wiring methods and code requirements.
 Article 100 in the National Electrical Code (NFPA 70) is entitled Definitions.
-It defines all electrical terms used for electrical installations.
+It defines all electrical terms used for electrical installations and includes some equations.

-See below for a short list of some common electrical terms.
+See below for a short list of standard electrical terms with equations and definitions.

 ELECTRICAL TERMS AND DEFINITIONS

-One Ampere The unit of current strength.
-It is the current which when passed through a solution of nitrate of silver in water in accordance with certain specifications, deposits silver at the rate of 0.001118+ of a gram per second.
-The flow of electrical Current is measured in Amperes or Amps using an ammeter.
+Ampere is The unit of current strength.
+It is the current that, when passed through a solution of silver nitrate in water following certain specifications, deposits silver at the rate of 0.001118+ of a gram per second.
+Electrical current flow is measured in Amperes or Amps using an ammeter.

-The Circular Mil is the unit of cross-section used in the American Wire Gauge.
-The term “Mil” means one thousandth of an inch (0.001 inch).
-It is the area of a circular wire having a diameter of one Mil.
+Circular Mil is the unit of cross-section used in the American Wire Gauge.
+“Mil” means one-thousandth of an inch (0.001 inches).
+It is the area of a circular wire with a one Mil diameter.

 The Circular Mil-Foot is a unit circular conductor one foot in length and one Mil in diameter.